ShanNatRichards/C-plusplus/addmultiply.md

 ### Each number must be built using a linked list.
 For e.g. the number 489.59 would be represented by list of linked nodes like this: 4-> 8 -> 9 ->. ->5 -> 9

 ### Big O Analysis
-If an addition is called, the algortihm runs in O(N).
-If a multiplication is called, algorithm runs in O(N^2).
+For additions, the algortihm runs in O(N).
+For multiplications, algorithm runs in O(N^2).